premAI-io/dev-portal/blog/2023-08-12-why-mlops-sucks/index.md

 - [Text Generation Inference](https://huggingface.github.io/text-generation-inference/) - Recently they came up with [a new license](https://twitter.com/jeffboudier/status/1685001126780026880?s=20), which wasn’t optimal for my purpose.
 Though I can use releases till 0.9 but let's keep that for some other day.
 - [vLLM](https://github.com/vllm-project/vllm) - Heard from peers that they saw a big decrease in output quality, which I’d have to explore.
-- [GGML](https://github.com/ggerganov/ggml) - GPU inference is not possible for ggml model formats currently, and for my purpose GPU usage was kinda required for very low latency.
+- [GGML](https://github.com/ggerganov/ggml) - GPU inference is not possible for `ggml` model formats currently, and for my purpose GPU usage was kinda required for very low latency.
 But again surely something I’d look into deeper some other day.

-## Initial Efforts on Converting Models and Tools Used
+## Model Conversion Errors

 Let’s start with **Llama 2 7B chat**,